asifbagvan13/reactProject/README.md

 - 📺 Netflix-style UI
 - 🌐 Fully responsive design
 - ⚛️ Built using React
-- 🎨 Clean and modern layout.
+- 🎨 Clean and easy layout

 🛠️ Technologies Used
 - React